Dhanviiiyyy/Dhanviiiyyy/README.md

 ### 🪻 about me

-i'm an artificial intelligence undergrad student at **iit hyderabad**, interested in building systems that combine machine learning, mathematical modeling and practical engineering.
+i'm an artificial intelligence undergrad at **iit hyderabad**, interested in building systems that combine machine learning, mathematical modeling and practical engineering.

 currently exploring: